hu-macsy/lama_old/scai/common/doc/Complex.rst

  * output operator just prints the two values re and im
  * provides conversion operators needed for I/O
  * Implements fabs, operator<, and operator>
- * can also be used in CUDA and MIC kernel implementations.
+ * can also be used in CUDA.

 Typedefs are used to have one single name for the different instantiations.